emsec/VerFI/VerFI for attack/source/README.md

   - simulation file: it defined all simulation settings.
     See the example folder.
 There is a sim.txt file with inline comments explaining all parameters which need to be set.

+- Note that the tool thinks that an injected fault is detected if the output is fully zero.